Sophon-0/TCR-epitope/README.md

 Negative Sampling:

-  - Artificial negative samples (non-binding TCR-epitope pairs) are created using a random shuffling strategy to balance the dataset.
-Computationally generated negative / positive ratio set at 5.
-Max positive cases in test set is set at 1000, since there might not be enough TCR sequences for a ratio of 5.
+  - Artificial negative samples (non-binding TCR-epitope pairs) are created using a random shuffling strategy to balance the dataset with negative / positive ratio of 5.
+  - Max positive cases in test set is set at 1000, since there might not be enough TCR sequences for a ratio of 5.

 Finetuning is done using: